Sign In / Sign Out

 Wright's work focuses on enhancing the lives of those living and working in the correctional system through research, education and community engagement.

-Milagros Zingoni is an Assistant Professor at The Design School, at Arizona State University.
+Milagros Zingoni is an Associate Professor at The Design School, at Arizona State University.
 Originally from Argentina, Milagros believes that innovation comes from communication between disciplines and collaboration between

 The advancement of equitable creative placemaking and placekeeping into areas of study such as community development, urban planning and design, and social work as well as traditional arts and design disciplines is a critical element of the Studio’s work.
 Our work includes the creation and co-creation with practitioner and community partners of courses, field facing scholarship and teaching resources for integration into new and existing degree programs.